Visual Ethnography

 Project planning

-I also began planning for my project.
-I propose to take photographs of participants at the bi-annual Bull Sales held in Stirling Market each October and February.
+I propose to take photographs of participants at the annual Bull Sales held in Stirling Market each February.
 The next show/sale is on 1 – 2 February, rather earlier in the year than I would have liked.
-A show of the cattle to be sold on the Monday is held on the Sunday but I propose only to take photos at the Sunday show, followed by the dinner and prizegiving, as I feel that the sale is of a different order to the show and merits a separate project.
+A show of the cattle to be sold on the Monday is held on the Sunday but I propose only to take photos at the Sunday show as I feel that the sale is of a different order to the show and merits a separate project.

 The sales include pedigree cattle only, with a number of breeds represented.
 Each breed has its own show and auction.
-As a former Beef Shorthorn breeder with a major herd named Dunsyre Beef Shorthorns, I am very well acquainted with the people involved in that breed and will focus on the Shorthorn show.
+As a former Beef Shorthorn breeder with a major herd named Dunsyre Beef Shorthorns, I am very well acquainted with the people involved in that breed and will focus on the Shorthorn show but also the Aberdeen Angus show which takes place on the same day.
 Because of this personal connection as a former participant, I feel that many of the ethical issues will be resolved.
 This means I can observe the proceedings with an insider’s understanding as well as feel comfortable with taking ‘fly on the wall’ type images of the participants, and they with me.
 Nonetheless, I will inform subjects of what I am doing, as appropriate.

 Cattle breeders normally live and work in relative isolation from each other: like all such events (amateur sports, agricultural shows in general etc), the Bull Sales are both a social gathering and a competition.
 The two activities are closely related.
 To level the playing field, all animals entered for the sale must also be entered for the show and vice versa (with some limited exceptions ie where an animal is not within the age range of any class or where a draft of animals is being sold at the same time).
 While some breeders (notably, hobby farmers) are interested primarily in the prestige among their peers if their animal wins a prize, the majority enter the show for commercial reasons.
 Prizewinning animals wear their rosettes in the ring and the winning of prizes may be mentioned in the catalogue of subsequent sales.
 The judge’s opinion may or may not be reflected in the sale price .